Metamorphic Testing of Image Captioning Systems via Image-Level Reduction: Method

 Typically, an MR consists of two essential components: \textbf{input transformation} and \textbf{output relation}~\cite{MTsurvey}.
 In the context of IC testing, input transformation is responsible for generating follow-up images from source images using transformation methods; while output relation defines the expected relationship that should hold between the captions that the IC system generates for the source and follow-up images.

 \textbf{Input Transformation in \methodname{}}.
 As mentioned in Section~\ref{sec:introduction}, \methodname{} avoids manipulating particular objects.
 Instead, it performs transformations on the entire image.
 Our transformations follow a reduction-based paradigm, which may reduce information in the image.
 In this paper, we use three reduction-based transformations as representative, i.e., cropping, stretching, and rotation.
-We illustrate our transformation methods in Fig.~\ref{inputTransformation}.
+Fig.~\ref{inputTransformation} illustrates our transformations.

 \begin{itemize} \item \textbf{Cropping (MR-1):} Cut out a portion of the image without altering its proportions.
 The cropping process is determined by two parameters: the top-left point and the bottom-right point.